CDEBase/fullstack-pro/JenkinsREADME.md

 - Choose SSH Username with private key
 - From the Jenkins master ~/.ssh
 - Give the key a username and choose this user name later on on the list

+# Authorizing jenkins to Google Container Registery
+#### 1- in google cloud console
+  - Go to APIs and services
+  - Credentials
+  - create credential
+  - service account key
+  - New Service account
+  - Add role Storage Admin
+  - generate key of type JSON
+> Copy the generated key to jenkins pod and user the
+> key path to login to gcr with docker login command